shukyp/Linux-US-Services/README-Tech.md

 Each module holds its own read me file and resides in a dedicated path.

-Assume modules name is xxxxx (e.g. processes_management) then:
+Assume modules name is xxxxx (e.g. prcs_mng) then:
-1. each module's entry point is at a function called entry_xxxx()
+1. each module's entry point is at a function called xxxxx_main()
 2. each module provides a header file whose name is xxxxx.h

 The executable object named 'exe' resides at obj/ folder (creaded by the make file).